 It usually takes two to three months to get to this final stage when you become the proud owner of your new French property.
 The acte is signed at the notaire’s office and the buyer must ensure the full funds are in the notaire’s client account at least three days ahead of the date of the signing.
 Again, if you are unable to be present, a procuration (power of attorney) can be prepared for you.
 Your estate agent will arrange for the transition of the utilities to your name, read the meters on the day of signing and safeguard the keys.

 Note that regarding the two property taxes, taxe d’habitation and taxe foncière, the former is paid by the owner of the property on 1st January so if you are buying a property at any time after this, you will only be liable to start paying this the following year.
-The taxe fonciere is paid around October each year for the following year and this means you will reimburse the seller from the day you buy the property.
+The taxe foncière is paid around October each year for the following year and this means you will reimburse the seller from the day you buy the property.
 The notaire will handle this and give you a final account for your file.
 (NB The taxe d’habitation is likely to be abolished after 2020).

 You will receive an “attestation” of purchase which proves you are now the owner of the property.
 The actual deeds will be sent to you several months after the purchase.

 This is the final part of our serialisation of Buying in France.
 If you missed a section, be sure to check them out below: